yetanotherco/yet-another-bridge/docs/contracts/deploy.md

 2. Setting _EscrowAddress_

-   After the Starknet smart contracts are declared and deployed, the variable _EscrowAddress_ from the Ethereum smart contract must be updated with the newly created Starknet smart contract address.
+   After the Starknet Escrow is declared and deployed, the variable _EscrowAddress_ from the Ethereum Payment Registry must be updated with the newly created Starknet Escrow address.

    To do this, you can use